 The Compaq enterprise ID (232) specifies the location of the Insight MIBs within the Internet Naming Tree.
-The Insight MIBs are modular, with each subbranch from the Compaq enterprise ID representing a distinct function or subsystem supported by the Insight Agents.
+The Insight MIBs are modular, with each subbranch from the Compaq enterprise ID representing a distinct function or subsystem supported by the Insight Server Agents.

-Due to the constant changing, updating, or adding of Insight MIBs, Table 3-3 lists the most recent MIBs:
+Due to the constant changing, updating, or adding of Insight MIBs, Table 3-3 shows a list of only the most current MIBs:

-Table 3-3 Most Recent MIBs MIB Describes Standard PC Equipment Configuration Information that can be configured on an PCI ISA or EISA system System Information Specific Compaq features such as security, asset management, and so on Intelligent Drive Arrays Compaq Drive Array Controllers
+Table 3-3 Most Current MIBs

-MIB Describes SCSI Devices Compaq SCSI interface products Server Health The features that monitor server health, such as thermal sensing Drive Storage Systems Compaq ProLiant Storage System Management Engine Software components to track statistics, generate alarms, and more Host OS Information Generic host OS information, for example, system processor utility, file system information, and so on Uninterruptible Power Supply Information Compaq Uninterruptible Power Supply
+MIB Describes Standard PC Equipment Configuration Information that can be configured on an PCI, ISA, or EISA system System Information Specific Compaq features such as security, and asset management Intelligent Drive Arrays Compaq Drive Array Controllers SCSI Devices Compaq SCSI interface products Server Health Features that monitor server health, such as thermal sensing Drive Storage Systems Compaq ProLiant Storage System Management Engine Software components to track statistics, generate alarms, and more Host OS Information Generic host OS information, for example, system processor utility and file system information Uninterruptible Power Supply Information Compaq UPS

 Although the Insight MIBs are organized according to subsystem, your management application can organize the display of the data from the managed devices to convey the most usable presentation.
-Refer to Appendix A, "Using Compaq Insight MIB Information," of this TechNote, for more detailed information about Insight MIBs.
+See the Compaq TechNote, Integrating Compaq Insight Manager with Enterprise Management Platforms, for more detailed information about Insight MIBs.